CoReACTER/coreacter.github.io/resources.md

 ### Programming and Software Engineering

-* [Resources for Learning Julia](https://julialang.org/learning/): A series of guides to learn the Julia programming language, put together by the Julia folks themselves
+* [Resources for Learning Julia](https://julialang.org/learning/): A series of guides to learn the Julia programming language, put together by the Julia folks themselves.

 ### Data Science